Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Introduction

-THz-specific multiple-access techniques are also emerging, such distance-adaptive MCs \cite{han2016multidamc}, hierarchical-BW modulations \cite{hossain2019hierarchical}, and distance-/frequency-dependent adaptive CP-OFDM \cite{boulogeorgos2018distance}, which optimize distance-dependent spectral window utilization.
+THz-specific multiple-access techniques are also emerging, such distance-adaptive MCs \cite{han2016multidamc}, hierarchical-bandwidth modulations \cite{hossain2019hierarchical}, and distance-/frequency-dependent adaptive CP-OFDM \cite{boulogeorgos2018distance}, which optimize distance-dependent spectral window utilization.
+Other works, such as~\cite{gao2020distance}, develop a novel distance-adaptive absorption peak modulation mainly for THz covert communications by exploiting the unique properties of the THz spectrum (frequency-dependent molecular absorption) through dynamically modulating signals under the molecular absorption peaks.
+Moreover, the work in ~\cite{shafie2021spectrum} focuses on the multi-band-based spectrum allocation with adaptive sub-band bandwidth to improve the SE of MC-enabled multi-user THz communications, where sub-bands with unequal bandwidths can be assigned to the users.
 Spatial-spread orthogonal frequency-division multiple-access (SS-OFDMA) is another THz MC candidate that realizes frequency-based beam spreading by allocating subcarriers for users in different directions \cite{zhai2021ss}.
 Similarly, beam-division multiple-access (BDMA) \cite{you2017bdma} schedules mutually non-overlapping beam subsets for users, followed by relaxed per-beam synchronization.
 Moreover, THz-band non-orthogonal multiple access (NOMA) techniques are argued to be feasible, despite the narrow beams that make user clustering difficult \cite{sarieddeen2021terahertz}.
-Other conventional techniques that improve SE at a reduced power cost, PAPR, and transceiver complexity, are also being studied for THz communications, including spatial \cite{sarieddeen2019terahertz} and index modulation \cite{saad2021novel,loukil2019terahertz} paradigms.
+Other conventional techniques that improve SE at a reduced power cost, PAPR, and transceiver complexity, are also being studied for THz communications, including spatial \cite{sarieddeen2019terahertz} and index modulation \cite{loukil2019terahertz} paradigms.